 What about my children?
 Your children are welcome to stay with you throughout worship.
-If you need to step out during the service, outside of the nave there are chairs available and the service can still be heard in this area.
-We have a changing table in a the room across from our restrooms.
+If you need to step out during the service, outside of the sanctuary there are chairs available and the service can still be heard in this area.
+We have a changing table in the room across from our restrooms.

 How do people dress?
 People dress all sorts of ways.
 You’ll see mostly ‘business casual’ but some will be in suits and dresses; others will be in jeans.